Photo by: Dave Jones

 Canon 1DX MkII

-Canon 1DX Mk II Firmware update 1.1.2
+Canon 1DX Mk II Firmware update 1.1.8

 Changes in the Firmware

-Firmware Version 1.1.2 incorporates the following improvements to enhance functions.
+Firmware Version 1.1.8 incorporates the following fix:

 When updating the firmware of your camera, please first go over the instructions thoroughly before you download the firmware.